bp/resqpy/README.md

 for, although the RESQML standard does allow for such grids.

-It is envisaged that the code base will be expanded to include other classes of object and more fully cover the options permitted by the RESQML standard.
+It is envisaged that the code base will be expanded to include other classes of objects and more fully cover the options permitted by the RESQML standard.

 Modification functionality at the moment focuses on changes to grid geometry.